 11. Budget

-It would help if you kept any revisions to your budget up to date inside your plan.
-This is a good reminder that this plan should always be seen as a work in progress.
-It’s never really finished until the end of your project.
+Keep revisions to your budget up to date within your plan.
+This plan should always be seen as a work in progress; it’s never really finished until the end of your project.

 12. Annexe